lambdaisland/cli/README.md

 ### Summary

-- Step 1: Start with a single command using `cli/dispatch`.
-- Step 2: Pass arguments and flags; everything becomes a map.
-- Step 3: Add `:flags` for option parsing and richer help.

-You now have a solid foundation for building more advanced multi-command tools.
+We've shown how you can get started immediately, relying on the automatic handling of flags and positional arguments.
+How you can improve how flags and arguments are handled, and get better help text, by defining them explicitly, and how var references provide a concise way to define complex setups.

+This just scratches the surface, we haven't shown commands with named positional arguments, middleware, flag handling functions, passing through a map of initial values, or shell tab-completion.

 ## How-to Guides

 We can add extra things to the dispatch configuration map, notably `:flags` and `:commands`.
 We'll explain flags first.

 ### How to Configure Flags for Type Conversion and Defaults